 A Little More On Self Initiation

-Once in a while though, I’ll get a client like our last caller.
-This child does everything on her own, except the actual prompt.
+Once in a while though, I’ll get a client who has this situation: This child does everything on her own, except the actual prompt.
 Once prompted, she’ll go to the potty, manipulate all her clothing, do her thing and be done with it.
 But if Mom doesn’t prompt her…forget it.
 She pees her pants.

 Of course, the first thing is always patience.
 Ask yourself honestly…does the prompting bother you or do you THINK it should look different?
 If the prompting is wearing on your nerves, then let’s try to change something.
 If the prompting has become part of your routine and really doesn’t bug you, don’t stress about it.
 Your child WILL eventually go on their own.
 And the prompt never fully goes away until they leave for college.